 where $\varphi_i=a_i+\dots+a_{i+k-2}$, $\psi_j=a_j+\dots+a_{j+k-1}$, and indices are taken modulo $2k-1$.
 See also \cite{BM}.
 Our result describes additionally a bigraded structure in the cohomology ring of the moment-angle manifold $\mathcal Z_{P_{a_1,\dots,\,a_{2k-1}}}$.

-We also describe some properties of the construction $P\to P_{k_1,\dots,\,k_m}$ (see \cite{GLM}).
+We also describe some properties of the construction $P\to P_{k_1,\dots,\,k_m}$ (see \cite{BBCG,BBCG2,GLM}).

-The author is grateful to Victor\,M. Buchstaber for the formulation of the problem and for his permanent attention to this work, to Taras Panov for useful advises and comments, and to Yukiko Fukukawa and Mikiya Masuda for sending their paper ``Buchstaber Invariants of Skeletons of a Simplex'', which is going to be published.
+The author is grateful to Victor\,M. Buchstaber for the formulation of the problem and for his permanent attention to this work, to Taras Panov for useful advises and comments, and to Yukiko Fukukawa and Mikiya Masuda for sending their paper ``Buchstaber Invariants of Skeletons of a Simplex''.